-Famous bearers of the name include Lorenzo de Medici, a prominent Renaissance patron of the arts, and Saint Lawrence, a martyr who was one of the seven deacons of the early Church.Dante
+Notable people with this name include Lorenzo de Medici, a prominent Renaissance patron of the arts, and Saint Lawrence, a martyr who was one of the seven deacons of the early Church.Dante

 Dante is a powerful name of Italian origin, derived from the Latin Durante, which means “enduring”.
 In modern Italian, the adjective corresponding to “enduring” is duraturo.